 - In a medium bowl, combine all the ingredients except the oil.

 - While whisking, add a drop of oil at a time until emulsified.
 Once emulsified, very slowly pour a constant stream of oil.

 If you need to hold your bowl while you whisk, alternate between pouring and whipping.
 Make sure to add only a small amount of oil at a time so as not to break your mayonnaise.

 - Customize your kidney friendly vegan mayo if you wish to.

 How to repair broken vegan mayo

-If your mayonnaise is broken, don’t throw it away!
-Maybe it’s possible to make it work.
+If your mayonnaise is not emulsified, do not throw it away!
+It may still be possible to recover it.
 Here are the steps to follow:

 - Use a small part of the broken mayonnaise and mix it with oil until emulsified.

 - Mix and alternately add oil and broken low sodium vegan mayo.

 You may need to use more oil than what was originally needed for this recipe.